ZIMO-Elektronik/MDU/README.md

 | Data (CRC)      | 4-byte CRC32                       |
 | Acknowledgement | Invalid address or CRC32 error     |

 Firmware-Update is used to transfer firmware data.
-If an invalid address or a CRC32 error is received, there must be an acknowledgment in channel 2.
+If an invalid address or a CRC32 error is received, there must be an acknowledgment in channel 2. :warning: **Current implementations only support payloads of exactly 64 bytes.
+Smaller payloads must contain appropriate padding.**

 ### Firmware-CRC32-Start
 | Command phase   | Description                        |